Vaping Helps 20k Smokers Quit Every Year

 In order to keep the prevalence of seeing smokers moving over to vaping PHE have many numerous recommendations about vaping to the government, including a call for the Medicines and Healthcare products Regulatory Agency to accept e cigarettes as a medical device used for smoking cessation.
 This would allow hospitals to sell e cigarettes and GP services to give them out on prescription as part of a dedicated plan for decreasing the number of people smoking.

-The result of these recommendations is yet to be seen however many are optimistic about how vaping will soon be even more widely available and advocated for as an official NHS recommended tool to help individuals quit.
+The result of these recommendations is yet to be seen however many are optimistic about vaping and how it will soon (hopefully) be even more widely available and advocated for as an official NHS recommended tool to help individuals quit.
 It is estimated that doing so will expand the reach of vaping in terms of helping smokers quit far beyond the current 20k a year.

 Smoking has had its day as far as health professionals are concerned and while their collective hands were somewhat tied in the past regarding boosting quitting numbers, vaping has made a big difference as far as this is concerned.
 With this alternative not only available but proven to be healthier than smoking by a very large margin it is clear to see why PHE, NHS trusts and pro-vaping health groups are keen to see vaping officially adopted as an approved cessation devices.
 The aim of this would be to help people either switch over to a healthier option or use it shorter-term to help give up smoking and all related hobbies entirely.
 It will be curious to see what the future has in store for vaping from an official point of view.